Margaret, Maid of Norway: Infancy

 The 1281 treaty arranging the marriage of Eric of Norway and Margaret of Scotland specified that the Scottish princess and her children would succeed to the throne of Scotland if King Alexander died leaving no legitimate sons and if no legitimate son of King Alexander left legitimate children.
 It also stated that the couple's daughters could inherit the Norwegian throne "if it is the custom".
-The Scottish party seems to have been deceived because the succession law of Norway, codified in 1280, provided only for succession by males, meaning that the Maid could not have succeeded to her father's kingdom.
+The Scottish party seems to have been deceived because the succession law of Norway, codified in 1280, provided only for male succession, meaning that the Maid could not have succeeded to her father's kingdom.

+Heir presumptive

 Alexander, brother of Margaret's mother and the last surviving child of the King of Scotland, died on 28 January 1284.
 The Maid was left as the only living descendant of Alexander III.
 The King did not wait to discover whether his son's widow, Margaret of Flanders, was pregnant.
 Already, on 5 February, he had all thirteen earls, twenty-four barons, and three clan chiefs come to Scone and swear to recognize his granddaughter as his successor if he died leaving neither son nor daughter and if no posthumous child was born to his son.
 By April it had presumably become clear that the young Alexander's widow was not expecting a child and that Margaret was the heir presumptive.

 Alexander III's wife, another Margaret, sister of King Edward I of England, had died in 1275, and the oath he exacted strongly implied that he now intended to remarry.
 When Edward expressed his condolence to Alexander III that month for the death of his son, the latter responded that "much good may come to pass yet through your kinswoman, the daughter of your niece ... who is now our heir", suggesting that the two kings may have already been discussing a suitable marriage for Margaret.
 Alexander and his magnates may have hoped for an English match.

-The King took a new wife, Yolanda of Dreux, on 14 October 1285, hoping to father another child.
+King Alexander took a new wife, Yolanda of Dreux, on 14 October 1285, hoping to father another child.
 On the evening of 18 March 1286, he set out, in stormy weather on horseback, against advice, to meet with Queen Yolanda, only to be found dead with a broken neck the next day.